-The Phoenix Mecano Group's consolidated statements of income for 2023 and 2022 include no compensation for former members of the Group's bodies who left in the preceding period or before.
-In financial years 2023 and 2022, legal fees amounting to CHF 0.053 million and CHF 0.035 million respectively worldwide were paid to law firm Baker McKenzie, in which Dr Martin Furrer is a partner in Zurich.
+At the 2023 Shareholders' General Meeting, the shareholders approved maximum compensation for 2024 of CHF 2.5 million for the Board of Directors and CHF 5.0 million for the management.
+The compensation for 2024 is within the approved amounts.
+Variable remuneration (bonuses) is recognised on an accrual basis.
+The Phoenix Mecano Group's consolidated statements of income for 2024 and 2023 include accrued bonuses for the financial year in question as well as any differences between accrued and paid bonuses for the previous financial year.
+They include no compensation for former members of the Group's bodies who left in the preceding period or before.

+In financial years 2024 and 2023, legal fees of CHF 48000 and CHF 53000 respectively were paid worldwide to law firm Baker McKenzie, in which Dr Martin Furrer is a partner in Zurich.